How should I deter cats from entering my property

 2. Removing Attractants

-Check to see if there are things on your property, which may be appealing to your feline visitors.
-Common cat attractants include food left outside, rubbish bins not properly secured, rodent populations and cats which are not desexed.
+Check to see if there are things on your property which may be appealing to your feline visitors.
+Common cat attractants include food left outside, sand boxes or freshly turned soil, rubbish bins not properly secured, rodent populations and cats which are not desexed.

 3. Chemical Barriers